-5. a.
-For any application for a permit or other approval to be issued by the Department of Environmental Protection pursuant to the "Coastal Area Facility Review Act," P.L.1973, c.185 (C.13:19-1 et seq.), R.S.12:5-3, "The Wetlands Act of 1970," P.L.1970, c.272 (C.13:9A-1 et seq.), the "Flood Hazard Area Control Act," P.L.1962, c.19 (C.58:16A-50 et seq.), or the State's implementation of the "Coastal Zone Management Act of 1972," 16 U.S.C. s.1451 et seq., involving a marina in existence on the date of enactment of P.L.2019, c.81 (C.13:1D-150 et al.), if the regulated activity that is the subject of the application is on the marina property, the department shall require that the existing degree of public access to the waterfront and adjacent shoreline be maintained.
-If the regulated activity affects or diminishes public access on the marina property, the department shall require equivalent access as a condition of the permit or Equivalent public access includes access that allows the opportunity to other approval. participate in the same activities in the same manner, by the same number of people as the existing public access.
-If no public access is provided to the waterfront and adjacent shoreline prior to application for a permit or other approval, the department shall not impose new public access requirements to the waterfront or adjacent shoreline as a condition of the permit or other approval.
-However, if the application includes property on which there is a beach, including any application involving marina property that provided no public access prior to the application, the department shall require public access to the beach and the public's use of the beach as a condition of the permit or other approval, and activities that have the effect of discouraging or preventing the exercise of public trust rights shall be prohibited.
+5. (New section) a.
+For any application for a permit or other approval to be issued by the Department of Environmental Protection pursuant to the "Coastal Area Facility Review Act," P.L.1973, c.185 (C.13:19-1 et seq.), R.S.12:5-3, "The Wetlands Act of 1970," P.L.1970, c.272 (C.13:9A-1 et seq.), the "Flood Hazard Area Control Act," P.L.1962, c.19 (C.58:16A-50 et seq.), or the State's implementation of the "Coastal Zone Management Act of 1972," 16 U.S.C. s.1451 et seq., involving a marina in existence on the date of enactment of P.L. , c.
+(C.) (pending before the Legislature as this bill), if the regulated activity that is the subject

+1 of the application is on the marina property, the department shall 2 require that the existing degree of public access to the waterfront 3 and adjacent shoreline be maintained.
+If the regulated activity 4 affects or diminishes public access on the marina property, the 5 department shall require equivalent access as a condition of the 6 permit or other approval.
+Equivalent public access includes access 7 that allows the opportunity to participate in the same activities in 8 the same manner, by the same number of people as the existing 9 public access.
+If no public access is provided to the waterfront and 10 adjacent shoreline prior to application for a permit or other 11 approval, the department shall not impose new public access 12 requirements to the waterfront or adjacent shoreline as a condition 13 of the permit or other approval.
+However, if the application 14 includes property on which there is a beach, including any 15 application involving marina property that provided no public 16 access prior to the application, the department shall require public 17 access to the beach and the public's use of the beach as a condition 18 of the permit or other approval, and activities that have the effect of 19 discouraging or preventing the exercise of public trust rights shall 20 be prohibited.